Ultimate Pottery Glazing Tools & Supplies Guide

 Sponges

 Sponges are used to wipe the ceramic clean.
-For glaze to adhere to your ceramic properly, the object should be clean and free from dust particles.
+For the glaze to adhere properly to your ceramic, the object should be clean and free of dust.

-Here are sponges used in hand building and when throwing on the wheel.
+Here are sponges used for hand-building and for throwing on the wheel.

-Since you’ll be wiping the object frequently as you continue with glazing, it would be best to have a number of sponges available for use.
+Since you’ll be wiping the object frequently as you continue glazing, it’s best to have several sponges on hand.
 A pack of several sponges will do the trick.

 Also, visit What Are Sponges Used for in Ceramics.
 When crafting Pottery you can never have too many sponges.
-Sponges can be used for applying and decorating glazes to produce a unique end result of your glaze.
+Sponges can be used to apply and decorate glazes to produce a unique end result.
 Check out how to do that in this video:

 How to Sponge Glaze Pottery